LucasTippelt/T-Grainer/README.md

 **About**

-This project consists of an arduino-based hardware controller which controls a granular synthesizer. ***You may choose to use the software without the hardware controller
+This project consists of an arduino-based hardware controller which controls a granular synthesizer. ***You may choose to use the software without the hardware controller (default on startup).***
-("L-Grainer" Version).***

 **How to use**